tbrisker/.github/README.md

 # .github
-Repository for shared github action templates
+Repository for shared github action templates, see https://docs.github.com/en/actions/learn-github-actions/sharing-workflows-with-your-organization for more information